jon-jacky/Piety/directories.md

 - **scripts**: Python scripts that run applications as tasks or jobs under the Piety sheduler or other schedulers (such as Twisted).

+- **select**: event loop for running Piety on a Unix-like host, used by modules in the *scheduler* directory.
+We may add directories for other platforms in the future.

 - **shell**: Python shell, *pysh*.

 - **test**: shell scripts and modules that test code in other